 Later on that afternoon Murat’s sister, Dilek, read my coffee cup.

-‘I see a horse…’ she studied the grains of coffee again ‘…and a crown.’
+‘I see a horse…’ she studied the grainy dregs of coffee again ‘…and a crown.’
 Murat and I exchanged knowing looks with a smile.

 One year on and we are due to marry.

-Yesterday I was looking for a particular jeweled whirling Dervish pendent I’d seen on the internet some days ago.
+Yesterday I was looking for a particular jewelled whirling Dervish pendent I’d seen on the internet some days before.
 I began typing ‘Whirling Derv…’ and Google auto predicts ‘Whirling Dervish West London’.
-I click a link then another and discover that just streets away from my childhood Hammersmith home, is the Study Society in Colet House which is home to London’s only Whirling Dervishes who’ve been ‘turning’ since 1963.
-It was as if their turning reeled me in throughout childhood, calling out and drawing me closer with rays of cosmic energy.
+I click a link then another and discover that just streets away from my childhood Hammersmith home, is the Study Society in Colet House which is home to London’s only Whirling Dervish group who’ve been ‘turning’ since 1963.
+It was as if their turning reeled me in throughout childhood, calling out and drawing me closer with rays of radiant energy.
 It was unknowingly, a profound influence on the paths my life would take.
-The Study School welcomes everyone regardless of background or belief.
-They host poetry sessions based on Rumi’s wisdom.
+The Study School welcomes everyone regardless of background or belief and host poetry sessions based on Rumi’s wisdom.
 Perhaps I’ll join them to feel this inner stillness just like the character in my book.
 Perhaps I’ve already found it through life’s twists and turns.